 Supporting Employee Financial Wellbeing and Literacy

-With the unexpected events of COVID-19, financial stress is more prominent than ever.
+Financial stress is more prominent than ever.
 Even before the pandemic, 82% of employees were seeking some form of financial guidance.
 You can and should help your workforce prepare for the potential short- and long-term impacts of COVID-19 on the economy.
 Money management techniques, such as the importance of spending and budgeting and how to tackle debt, will prove invaluable for your employees.
 A holistic financial wellbeing program takes an in-depth, personal approach to how these strategies, along with others, will boost employee productivity and reduce financial stress.

 Condition Management and Health Situations